nanu2000/OpenGL-CMake-Config/README.md

 ```
 apt install libssl-dev
 ```
 Now if you're unlucky like me, you might need to update libssl and apt-get wont do the job.
-Follow this awesome tutorial: https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux/
+This awesome tutorial will show you how to update libssl from it's source: https://www.howtoforge.com/tutorial/how-to-install-openssl-from-source-on-linux/

 Install protobuf: